mikeweilgart/softcover-vagrant/README.md

     ```

     After you've done this the softcover-ubuntu-14.04.box file will not be used again.
-    You can delete it safely, or save it if you want by skipping step 9.
+    However you can save it if you want to by skipping the next step.
+(If you are
+    setting up this vagrant environment for a whole team of people, this box is the
+    file you should distribute!
+It's not included in this git repository because it
+    is almost 3 GB.)

 9. Remove the box now that it's been added and vagrant is storing it elsewhere: